hojahoja/Gem-Poacher/documentation/user_manual.md

 ![picture of scoreboard](images/game_over.png)

-After the game ends you will see the scoreboard and a text entry box which allows you to enter your name.
-Highest score gets the first place.
+After the game ends you will see the scoreboard and a text entry box that allows you to enter your name.
+The highest score gets the first place.
 New scores that have the same point value as an older score will always be positioned below the older score.

 ## Basic controls